-Since then, he has been busy with different tasks, such as model-type testing, in addition to his main project on grid-forming wind turbines.
+He worked on different tasks, such as model-type testing, in addition to his main project on grid-forming wind turbines.
 He participated in Vattenfall’s meetings to discuss the National Grid GB GC0137 Workgroup Consultation, ‘Minimum Specification Required for Non-mandatory Provision of GB Grid Forming (GBGF) Capability’.
 He felt appreciated and motivated that Vattenfall involved him in the discussions and included his technical contributions in the response to National Grid.

 At the end of his 5-month contract, Vattenfall offered him a position as an Advanced Electrical Engineer in its Business Area Wind team, which he was pleased to accept.